How to get started inserting a menstrual cup

 - Now that the cup is open, make sure it’s not placed too high.

-- Push the cup up one more time, grab the stem of the cup and gently pull down until the lip of the cup catches on something.
+- Push the cup up one more time, grab the stem of your cup and gently pull down until the rim of the cup catches on something.
 That something that it catches on is the pubic bone shelf.

 - Create a suction seal to prevent leaks by either squeezing you vaginal muscles tightly around the cup.

-- OR (my favorite way) place your thumb at the base of the cup, but still on the side, not the bottom, and place your index finger on the opposite side, higher up on the cup.
+- OR (the best way) place your thumb at the base of the cup, but still on the side, not the bottom, and place your index finger on the opposite side, higher up on the cup.

 - Press your index finger into the side of the cup, using your thumb for leverage, until you push in the side of the cup and you hear a slight sound of air releasing from the cup.